LedgerHQ/web3allowlist/README.md

 ## Contributing

-Allow list are per by dApp aka website, then blockchain, and each blockchain has a list of dApps.
+Allow lists are per by dApp aka webdomain, then blockchain, and each blockchain has a list of contracts.

 Each dApp has a list of contracts.